Related blog post: Belize January wind statistics

 To see a complete description of our system for teaching beginners to windsurf, visit our Adventure Island at Glover's Reef page.

-All qualified windsurfing guests will be able to use the advanced equipment, you don’t have to be a registered Vela guest.
 Because advanced windsurfings are sailing on their own, they are expected to be proficient enough to self-rescue.
 Anyone requiring a motorboat rescue (as opposed to a kayak rescue) will be charged a small fee for a motorboat pickup of $50 per pickup.
 Guests may buddy-up and rescue each other using kayaks to avoid this additional charge.

 Looking for wind or wave information for our island?
 Follow the link above to a satellite buoy station with wind and wave information, located 31 miles WNW of our island, right in the area where we cross the Blue on our way to Glover's Reef